apoorv-deriv/crush/README.md

-The quickest way to get started is to grab an API key for your preferred provider such as Anthropic, OpenAI, Groq, or OpenRouter and just start Crush.
+The quickest way to get started is to grab an API key for your preferred provider such as Anthropic, OpenAI, Groq, or OpenRouter and just start Supernova.
 You'll be prompted to enter your API key.

 That said, you can also set environment variables for preferred providers.